Vxrpenter/docs/docs/setup/instance/create.md

 ## Link Instance to Server

 {: .attention}
-DO NOT share your activation key with anyone
+DO NOT share your activation key with anyon

 After creating the instance, you need to paste a command similar to this into your server console.
 Make sure to replace `<cedmod_activation_key>` with your key